 !
 This will allow people identify better what comes directly from us, and what comes from the community.

 I want to design my own board, what should I do?

 The reference designs for the Arduino boards are available from their specific product pages.
 They're licensed under a Creative Commons Attribution Share-Alike license, so you are free to use and adapt them for your own needs without asking permission or paying a fee.
 If you're looking to make something of interest to the community, we'd encourage you to discuss your ideas on the hardware development forum

 What should I call my boards?

 If you're making your own board, come up with your own name!
 This will allow people identify you with your products and help you to build a brand.
 Be creative: try to suggest what people might use the board for, or emphasize the form factor, or just pick a random word that sounds cool.
-"Arduino" is a trademark of Arduino team and should not be used for unofficial variants.
+"Arduino" is a trademark of Arduino LLC and should not be used for unofficial variants.
 If you're interested in having your design included in the official Arduino product line, please see the So you want to make an Arduino

 document and contact the Arduino team.